-The Power Meter Driver Switcher is a tool to switch between the NI-VISATM-based PM100D.dll driver and the TLPM.dll driver installed with the Optical Power Monitor in cases listed above 53.
+The Power Meter Driver Switcher is a tool to switch between the NI-VISATM-based PM100D.dll driver and the TLPM.dll driver installed with the Optical Power Monitor in cases listed above or listed above.

 To use the Power Meter Driver Switcher and change instrument drivers, you need administrator rights on your PC.